-Atomic athlete Kilian Jornet successfully concluded this year’s ski mountaineering season last weekend, taking home the World Championship title.
+Atomic athlete Kilian Jornet successfully concluded this year’s ski mountaineering season last weekend, taking home the Overall World Cup.
 Together with his successes in the Sprint and Individual Races in Tromsø/Norway, his performance this year earned the Spaniard the overall victory.

 The final ski mountaineering World Cup event was held in an unusual location.
 The city of Tromsø located above Norway's fjords north of the Arctic Circle provided an outstanding backdrop for the athletes.

 The course of the Sprint Race on Saturday led straight through the city, and snow for the roads was specially brought in.
 Jornet had speculated even before the weekend of the World Cup how he could turn his lead in the overall World Cup ranking into a victory.
 With a solid performance he came in seventh place in the spectacular race and was able to defend his advantage for the main race on Sunday.